TestMasters Courses in Russellville Arkansas for the LSAT

 - Fifteen full-length LSATs with comprehensive score analyses available for each

-Can I start the TestMasters LSAT course in Russellville and transfer to another city during the course?
+Can I start a TestMasters LSAT course in Russellville and transfer to another city during the course?

 Audit passes are available to TestMasters students wishing to make up LSAT classes at a different location.
 TestMasters also permits Russellville LSAT students to permanently switch LSAT class location free of charge if there is space available in the new class location.
 Contacting the TestMasters offices immediately is the best way for you to ensure a spot in the new LSAT class to which you would like to transfer.

-Where do I sign up for the Russellville TestMasters LSAT Course?
+Where do I sign up for a Russellville TestMasters LSAT Course?

 Students can either pay their LSAT course tuition in full or make a $100 down payment to enroll.
 The deadline to complete your tuition payments for any TestMasters LSAT course is 7 days prior to the first class meeting.
 Acceptable forms of payment include: Visa, MasterCard, and Discover credit cards, money orders, and checks (Note: all personal checks must be received no later than 10 days prior to the first class meeting).
 All enrollments completed after the 7 day registration deadline are subject to a $50 late registration fee.

-What do I do if I enroll in the Russellville TestMasters course and I have questions about the assigned homework?
+What do I do if I enroll in a Russellville TestMasters course and I have questions about the assigned homework?

 What is TestMasters policy on making up a scheduled diagnostic exam in Russellville?